stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/4-dogshell.md

 ![Dogshell created dashboard](./assets/dogshell_created_dashboard.png)

-It's not as nice as the dashboard you created in the first part of this course, but it's a start!
+It's not beautiful, but it's a start!
 You can add further widgets to the dashboard with the `dog dashboard update` command.
 All of the widgets are [well documented](https://docs.datadoghq.com/dashboards/widgets/) and provide the JSON syntax for their definitions in API commands.
 You'll make a more sophisticated dashboard in the next section.

 Dogshell is a handy utility that would work well for infrequent and one-off tasks.
 Its convenience and simplicity come at the price of narrower capabilities.
 Like curl commands, Dogshell can be automated and even run from your laptop.
 See the [Dogshell docs](https://docs.datadoghq.com/developers/guide/dogshell-quickly-use-datadog-s-api-from-terminal-shell/) to learn more.